How To Mount A Vise? [A Pro Guide To Do It Yourself]

 • Nuts

-Steps On Mounting A Vise
+6 Easy Steps To Mount A Vise

-Steps On Mounting A Vise
+6 Easy Steps To Mount A Vise

 Trace Out The Mounting Hole

-Drill Out the Hole
+Drill Out The Hole

-Drill Out the Hole
+Drill Out The Hole

-The second and the most crucial step of mounting a vise is drilling.
+The most crucial step of mounting a vise is drilling.
 Select the right size of the drill bit.
 Now drill out the Pencil marked area with very mild pressure.
 While drilling, never put high pressure because it may cause the soft materials to splinter.
 You also have to be careful to put hard pressure while working on the plywood.

 Fitting The Washer